 Power Consumption

-For instance, if you buy a 500-watt ash vacuum, and you use it for 5 hours every month, the ash vacuum will consume about 2.5 kWh of energy every month.
+For instance, if you buy a 500-watt ash vacuum and use it for 5 hours every month, it will consume about 2.5 kWh of energy every month.

 Power Source

 While many vacuums run on AC power, some run on batteries and AC.
-If you want the flexibility that comes with having multiple power sources, you should get one of those that run on batteries and mains electricity.
+If you want the flexibility of having multiple power sources, you should get one that runs on batteries and mains electricity.

 Typically, vacuums that can run on electricity can go cordless.
 Operating your vacuum without a cord enhances portability; you are not limited by the proximity of a wall outlet.